mitchross/k3s-argocd-proxmox/docs/argocd.md

 - **applications**: User workloads (media, AI, dev, privacy, etc.)
 - **ai**: Specialized AI/ML workloads

+These `AppProject` resources are defined in `infrastructure/controllers/argocd/projects.yaml` and are deployed automatically as part of the main `argocd` application.

 ## 📱 ApplicationSet Management

-We use three main ApplicationSets to manage our deployments:
+We use three main ApplicationSets to manage our deployments, which are discovered and applied automatically by the `root-appset`.

 ### 1. Infrastructure ApplicationSet
 Located at `infrastructure/infrastructure-components-appset.yaml`, this ApplicationSet manages infrastructure components like Cilium, Longhorn, Cert-Manager, and other core services. **All storage (Longhorn, local PVs, StorageClasses) is managed declaratively here.**